vtex-apps/io-documentation/docs/en/Concepts/edition-app.md

 # Edition App

-An Edition App consists of a bundle of settings, policies, back- and front-end apps encapsulated and exported by a [Sponsor Account](https://vtex.io/docs/concepts/sponsor-account/).
+An Edition App consists of a bundle of settings, policies, back-end and front-end apps encapsulated and exported by a [Sponsor Account](https://vtex.io/docs/concepts/sponsor-account/).

 Its main objective is to facilitate the installation of numerous apps that might be considered as essential to set up one specific environment.